metalogicoder/Sprint-Challenge-Node-Express/Review.md

 Middleware is software that add functionality to our server.
 Our data usually passes through them in the order that they are called while traveling through the server.

 ## What is a Resource?
+A resource is any data that will pertain to a specific category such as users, posts, and tags.

 ## What can the API return to help clients know if a request was successful?